hyperledger/aries-framework-kotlin/README.md

 ## Requirements & Installation

 Aries Framework Kotlin requires Android 7.0+.
-Is is not yet available on Maven Central.
+It is not available on Maven Central yet.

 Clone this repo and add a dependency to your app's build.gradle file:
 ```groovy